openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It is RECOMMENDED to use collision-resistant scopes values.

-Below is a non-normative example of an Authorization Request using the scope value `com.example.IDCardCredential_presentation`, which is an alias for the first Presentation Definition example given in (#request_presentation_definition):
+The following is a non-normative example of an Authorization Request using the scope value `com.example.IDCardCredential_presentation`, which is an alias for the first Presentation Definition example given in (#request_presentation_definition):

 ```